deed1996/Manage/README.md

 # Frontend Mentor - Manage landing page solution

 This is a solution to the [Manage landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents